B. BASIS OF PREPARATION

 The Bank follows settlement date method of accounting for purchase / sale of investments, and weighted average cost method for determining cost and accounting of profit on sale of investments.

 Brokerage, commission and securities transaction tax (STT) etc., pertaining to investment, paid at the time of acquisition are charged to the Profit and Loss Account.
-Broken period interest on debt instruments and Government securities is treated as a revenue item.
+Broken period interest on debt instruments and Government securities is treated as a revenue item

 Treasury Bills, Commercial Paper and Certificate of Deposits, being discounted instruments, are valued at carrying cost.
-Units of mutual funds are valued at the latest repurchase price/ Net Asset

-Non Performing Investments are identified and valued based on RBI guidelines.
+Non-Performing Investments are identified and valued based on RBI guidelines.

 Investment in Security Receipts which are not redeemed as at the end of the resolution period (i.e., five years or eight years as the case may be) shall be treated as loss asset in the books and provided for.

-Sale / Redemption of Investments
+Sale of Investments from HTM

 Short sales

-reflected in ‘Securities Short Sold (SSS) A/c', and categorized under HFT category.
-These positions are marked-to-market along with other securities under HFT portfolio and resultant Mark-to-Market (MTM) gains / losses are accounted for as per RBI guidelines.
+Short sale transactions, including ‘notional' short sale, are undertaken in Government securities as per RBI guidelines.
+The short sales positions are reflected in ‘Securities Short Sold (SSS)' A/c and categorized under HFT category.
+These positions are marked-to- market along with other securities under HFT portfolio and resultant Mark-to-Market (MTM) gains / losses are accounted for as per RBI guidelines.

-Repo and reverse repo transactions in Government Securities and corporate debt securities including those conducted under the Liquidity Adjustment Facility (LAF) and Marginal Standby Facility (MSF) with RBI are accounted as collateralised borrowing and lending respectively.
+Repo and reverse repo transactions in Government Securities and corporate debt securities including those conducted under the Liquidity Adjustment Facility (LAF) and Marginal Standby Facility (MSF) with RBI are accounted as collateralized borrowing and lending respectively.
 Borrowing cost on repo transactions is accounted as interest expense and revenue on reverse repo transactions is accounted as interest income.

 3. Advances

-Advances, including bullion/metal loans, are classified into performing and non-performing assets (NPAs) and provisions are made as per the prudential norms prescribed by RBI.
-Advances stated in the balance sheet are net of provisions, claims received from credit guarantee institutions and recoveries pending appropriation and held in sundry/suspense account.
 Interest on non-performing advances is transferred to an unrealized interest account and not recognized in the Profit and Loss Account until received.
 Amounts recovered in written off accounts is recognised as income; provisions no longer considered necessary based on the current status of the asset, is reversed to the Profit and Loss Account.

 In respect of restructured/rescheduled assets, provisions are made in accordance with RBI guidelines, including diminution in the fair value of the assets to be provided on restructuring, as applicable.
 In respect of loans and advances accounts subjected to restructuring, the asset classification is as per extant RBI guidelines.